tildeholmqvist/happyroom/README.md

 - Access the "Product Management" option from the dropdown menu under the user icon to reach the add product page.
 - The service form must be valid to add a service, and every required field is marked with an asterisk (*).
 - Product prices must be greater than 0 and cannot exceed 6 digits in total.
-- The user have the option to upload an image for the product.
+- The user has the option to upload an image for the product.
 If no image is provided, a default image is displayed.
 - Once the form is filled out and validated, the product can be created by clicking the add button.
 - The user will receive a success message confirming that the product has been successfully added.